-Developed in the 1940s, it’s still one of the first concepts you learn as a budding analyst.
-Closely followed by reasons why the whole model is supposedly flawed and outdated.
-Which doesn’t keep organisations around the world from using it.
+Developed in the 1940s, the mental model is still one of the first concepts you learn as a budding analyst.
+Closely followed by reasons why the whole model is flawed and outdated.
+Which doesn’t keep organisations around the world from relying on the process.
 So there must be something useful to it.

-While the Intelligence Cycle has its origins in the world of military intelligence and psychology, it’s a guide to sensemaking everyone can use.
-When you’re asked to write a paper, provide recommendations to support a decision, or plan your next travels.
-To find out how we’ll first look into the five phases of the cycle before giving the mental model a thorough reality check.
+While the Intelligence Cycle has its origins in the world of military intelligence and psychology, it’s a form of guided sensemaking everyone can use.
+Whether you’re asked to write a paper, provide recommendations to support a decision or plan your next travels.
+To find out how we’ll first look into the phases of the cycle before giving the mental model a thorough reality check.

 The Five Phases of the Intelligence Cycle

 Granted, there’s no consensus on how many phases there are and what exactly they entail.
-For our purposes, we distil them down into five stages: Direction, Collection, Analysis, Dissemination, Feedback & Review.
+For our purposes, we distil them down into the five stages mentioned above: Direction, Collection, Analysis, Dissemination, Feedback & Review.
 Let’s dive in.

-The intelligence cycle starts by giving the analytical endeavour a direction and goal.
-This would typically come from what analysts call their ‘client’; a political decision-maker, police commander or business manager.
+The Intelligence Cycle starts by giving the analytical endeavour a direction and goal.
+This would typically come from what analysts call their customers.
+Customers can be a political decision-maker, police commander or business manager.
 We can apply it to anyone giving out the task at hand, though.
-The direction itself might be the analysis of media reports, an assessment of a national security threat, or an estimative report about future developments in a business intelligence context.
+The direction itself might be the analysis of media reports, an assessment of a national security threat, or a Deception Detection Analysis in a business intelligence context.

 Phase one also includes the planning stage.
-It is vital as it outlines how the goals are intended to be achieved and what is needed to do so.
-Analysts would, for example, draft a collection plan to establish what data and information they need, where they can get it and how.
-In that regard, it’s advisable to consider a wide variety of reliable sources.
-The concept of ‘garbage in, garbage out’ applies.
-Meaning the quality of your input determines the quality of your output.
+It’s vital as it outlines how the goals are intended to be achieved and what is needed to do so.
+For instance,.analysts would draft a collection plan to establish what data and information they need, where they can get it and how.
+It’s advisable to consider a wide variety of reliable sources.
+The concept of garbage in, garbage out applies as the quality of your input determines the quality of your output.
 So it’s worth putting some thought into it right from the start.

-If you’re not an analyst, you might get direction from a supervisor, manager, spouse or even yourself.
-Not much difference there.
-With the intelligence cycle in mind, you’d first define the problem and articulate what you’re intending to do as accurately as possible before you do anything else.
-Sure, that goal will certainly move along the way.
+If you’re not an analyst, you might get direction from a supervisor, manager or spouse.
+Not too much difference there.
+With the Intelligence Cycle in mind, you’d first define the problem and articulate what you intend to do as accurately as possible.
+In a best-case scenario, this is a collaborative process with those who give the direction.
+The goals will certainly move along the way.
 But it’s better to aim badly than not aim at all.

-In terms of planning, applying the intelligence cycle can make your work more efficient.
-If you know where the journey is going, you’re more likely to know what you’ll need to get there.
-This is your chance to make sure you get on the right track early on and your input is of the highest quality.
-Planning your collection alone helps go beyond the first two pages of a google search.
+In terms of planning, applying the Intelligence Cycle can make your work more efficient.
+If you know where the journey is going, you’re more likely to know what you need to get there.
+This is your chance to make sure you are on the right track early and that your input is of the highest quality.
+So plan for your collection carefully and go beyond the first two pages of a Google search.

-Phase two of the intelligence cycle is all about gathering data and information from the sources detailed in an analyst’s plan.
-However, whether the collected data will eventually be useful to achieve the goal is yet to be determined.
+Phase two of the Intelligence Cycle is all about gathering data and information from the sources detailed in an analyst’s plan.
+Though, bear in mind: Whether the collected data will eventually be useful in achieving the goal is yet to be determined.
 At this stage, you’re only collecting, categorising and making sure you have covered all relevant sources.
-Start with whatever data you already have on file.
+Start with the known knowns, that is whatever data you already have on file.
 Then consider the information that needs to be more actively collected.

 There are many types of potential sources of information.
 If you don’t have an agency behind you, there’s a lot you can gather from open sources or by just picking up the phone and talking to people with the expertise.
 Depending on what you’re trying to do, here’s a handy open-source intelligence (OSINT) framework that might at least give you an idea of what’s possible.

 Regardless, this is where your goal and plan come in handy again.
-It keeps you from collecting anything that happens to fall into your hands.
+It keeps you from collecting too little information.
+Or anything that you happen to come across.
 There’s no point in gathering material for the sake of it.
 It should be vetted continually to ensure it has potential relevance for your task at hand.

-Picking an analytic technique to run your data through is probably the hardest part.
+Picking an analytical technique to run your data through is probably the hardest part.
 Depending on your goal, a simple SWOT Analysis might do to determine the strengths, weaknesses, opportunities and threats of a competitor.
 If your purpose is more evaluative or predictive, structured analytic techniques may be for you.
-You’ll find resources for those on my Reading List.
-There’s even a way to evaluate satellite imagery if you feel the need.
-Just be careful that you don’t overanalyse or overthink.
-Keep your goal in mind.
-Acknowledge that there will always be unknown unknowns and Black Swans that are simply unpredictable.
+If you’re looking to anticipate potential problems with a decision, a Premortem Analysis might be right.
+Or perhaps you’d like to evaluate satellite imagery.

-The penultimate phase of the intelligence cycle is about telling people what you’ve discovered.
-It comes with its own challenges.
-In Greek mythology, Cassandra, a Trojan priestess of Apollo had the gift of prophecy.
-Unfortunately, while Cassandra’s predictions were always true and accurate nobody ever believed her.
+The penultimate phase of the Intelligence Cycle is about telling people what you’ve discovered.
+This comes with its own challenges.
+In Greek mythology, Cassandra was a Trojan priestess of Apollo who had the gift of prophecy.
+Unfortunately, while Cassandra’s predictions were always true and accurate, nobody ever believed her.
 Likewise, the question for an analyst is: How can I make sure my findings have an impact?
-Start with whatever your ‘client’ prefers and figure out if your findings warrant a different mode of delivery.

 If you’re left with the burden of choice, consider as many appropriate formats to disseminate your findings as possible.
 Will writing an email suffice or do you better publish it as a paper?
 Is it a matter of penning a report, or do you have to, god forbid, put together a PowerPoint presentation?
 Maybe it’s best to tell it as a story, write a strongly-worded “Dear Colleague” letter or get the puppets out.
 It all depends on your audience.

-It’s useful to bear in mind who they are and what they best respond to in relation to what you want to achieve.
+It’s useful to bear in mind who your audience is and what they best respond to in relation to what you want to achieve.
 The level of their data literacy is one criterion, their attention span is another.
 You’d want to avoid jargon nobody understands while limiting your delivery to the absolute minimum necessary information.
-If you don’t want to end up like Cassandra, you may want to think about the marketing aspect of your findings.
+If you don’t want to end up like Cassandra, you may also want to think about the marketing aspect of your findings.
 Truth and wisdom do not always speak for themselves.